-Mixing of contaminated and non-contaminated soils / Mixing of contaminated and Dispose any suitable layers of subsoil that cannot be integrated with the Works off- with the CLAIRE Development non-contaminated soils / site to a licensed or exempted facility with the CLAIRE Development Industry Code of Practice: Definition waste generation Provide certification of suitability for any imported soils.
-Any soils that are proposed to be imported are such that they do not detrimentally impact on the existing soils, drainage or substrata in the area. of waste.
-No contamination of soil from one work area to another 5.9 Ecology Potential Effect Mitigation/Enhancement Measure Monitoring Requirement Impacts on peregrine falcon and other protected species mpacts on peregrine falcon Detailed in the Protected Fauna Management Plan and other protected species As per the commitments contained within Protected Fauna Management Plan.
+Mixing of contaminated and non-contaminated soils / waste generation Dispose any suitable layers of subsoil that cannot be integrated with the Works off- site to a licensed or exempted facility Provide certification of suitability for any imported soils.
+Any soils that are proposed to be imported are such that they do not detrimentally impact on the existing soils, drainage or substrata in the area.
+No contamination of soil from one work area to another with the CLAIRE Development Industry Code of Practice: Definition of Waste.
+5.9 Ecology Potential Effect Mitigation/Enhancement Measure Monitoring Requirement Impacts on peregrine falcon and other protected species Detailed in the Protected Fauna Management Plan As per the commitments contained within Protected Fauna Management Plan.